leon4rd/test/README.md

-## I just wrote a book on reverse psychology.
-Do not read it!
+## I used to think I was indecisive, but now I'm not sure.